All Episodes

 Why have you on the air?

-And you know, I'm a little annoyed with what I keep reading.
+And, you know, I'm a little annoyed with what I keep reading.

-I don't like the Word repaired because that was not what the promise was by the end of the year and that that's our top priority.
+I don't like the word repaired because that was not what the promise was by the end of the year, and that that's our top priority.

-That was one of the main main issues for people to go out and vote in Michigan and Wisconsin and Pennsylvania and Ohio for the president.
+That was one of the main issues for people to go out and vote in Michigan and Wisconsin and Pennsylvania and Ohio for the president.

 And to me, waiting to the end of the year to do the president's economic plan just delays economic progress for an entire year.

-Why why are things moving so slow there?
+Why are things moving so slow there?

 But I do think I will say this.